floorin/oracle_php/README.md

 Returns an object that contains the columns of the table as property, and the following methods: loadModel(), findFirst(), find(), next(), exportAsArray(), insert(), update(), delete(), beginTransaction(), rollback(), fetchTable(), checkIfIsNull(), commit() and of course sql_query().

-Very basic example how to use:
+A very basic example how to use.

 Create an oracle table:
 ```sql
 CREATE TABLE EMPLOYEE